Judas Iscariot: Gospel of Barnabas

-According to medieval copies (the earliest copies from the 15th century) of the Gospel of Barnabas it was Judas, not Jesus, who was crucified on the cross.
-This work states that Judas's appearance was transformed to that of Jesus, when the former, out of betrayal, led the Roman soldiers to arrest Jesus who by then was ascended to the heavens.
-This transformation of appearance was so identical that the masses, followers of Christ, and even the Mother of Jesus, Mary, initially thought that the one arrested and crucified was Jesus himself.
-The gospel then mentions that after three days since burial, Judas's body was stolen from his grave, and then the rumors spread of Jesus being risen from the dead.
-When Jesus was informed in the third heaven about what happened, he prayed to God to be sent back to the earth, and descended and gathered his mother, disciples, and followers, and told them the truth of what happened.
-He then ascended back to the heavens, and will come back at the end of times as a just king.
+According to the Gospel of Barnabas, a late medieval pseudepigraphical gospel, it was Judas, not Jesus, who was crucified on the cross.
+This work states that when Judas led the Roman soldiers to arrest Jesus in an effort to betray him, angels appeared to take Jesus out a window and up to the heavens.
+As Judas entered the room, his appearance was transformed to that of Jesus, and the Romans arrested him and brought him to be crucified.
+The narrative states this transformation of appearance not only fooled the Romans, but the Pharisees, the High Priest, the followers of Christ, and his mother Mary.
+The Gospel of Barnabas then mentions that after three days since burial, Judas's body was stolen from his grave with rumors spreading of Jesus being risen from the dead.
+In following with Islamic lore, when Jesus was informed in the third heaven about what happened he prayed to God to be sent back to the earth, and later descended and gathered his mother, disciples, and followers and told them the truth of what happened.
+He then ascended back to the heavens, with the narrative continuing Islamic legend mirroring Christian doctrine of returning at the end of times as a just king.